 Software for acoustic spatial capture-recapture

 During my PhD I spent a lot of time writing an R package, ascr, which provides functions to fit acoustic spatial capture-recapture models.
-Along with Lingyu Hao, Melissa Bather, and other former students, I am creating a new package acre, which will be both more user-friendly (especially when modelling spatial effects) and more flexible in terms of the types of model available to fit.
+Along with Lingyu Hao, Melissa Bather, Angeline Xiao, Joseph Reps, and other former students, I am creating a new package, acre, which will be both more user-friendly (especially when modelling spatial effects) and more flexible in terms of the types of model available to fit.

 Applications of acoustic spatial capture-recapture